MultifokalHirn/MultifokalHirn.github.io/_posts/2023-12-08-enterprise-fizzbuzz.md

 ---
-title: "[DRAFT] Preamble to Enterprise FizzBuzz, Dependency Inversion, and Capitalism"
+title: "[draft] Preamble: Enterprise FizzBuzz, Dependency Inversion, and Capitalism"
 author: Lennard Wolf
 layout: post
 tags: [programming, software architecture, dependency inversion, dependency injection, inversion of control, enterprise fizzbuzz, capitalism]
 ---

-This is a preamble to my series on _Enterprise FizzBuzz, Dependency Inversion, and Capitalism_.
+This is a preamble to my series _Enterprise FizzBuzz, Dependency Inversion, and Capitalism_.
 Generally, the series is written for an audience that is likely familiar with the titular topical, but I will still use this preamble to quickly introduce them.
 I will end this preamble with the questions that I want to